 China and Taiwan

 Ties between Taiwan (officially named the Republic of China) and China have been icy for as long as the two have existed as separate nations.
-That separation was the result of a bloody civil war between the Communist Party and a party called the Kuomintang.
+That separation was the result of a bloody civil war between the Communist Party and the Kuomintang nationalist party.
 The war raged in mainland China from 1927 until 1950, with a brief intermission during World War ii when both sides fought against Japan.
 By 1949, the Communists had defeated the Kuomintang, forcing its members to flee to the island of Taiwan—about 110 miles off the coast of mainland China.
 Ever since, China, under the Communist Party, has actively claimed ownership of Taiwan.
-China views Taiwan as kind of an offshore rebel province and has often vowed to use force to dominate it.
+China views Taiwan as an offshore rebel province and has often vowed to use force to dominate it.

 For decades, the Taiwanese have lived in fear of invasion from Chinese forces.
 But this tiny island has stayed independent thanks to military equipment, political support and a promise from an ally that also happens to be a superpower: the United States.